gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Are you really from space?"

 "Not originally,"
-Captain Leung replied,
+Captain Leung replied.
-gesturing past the mob of armed 'brids as if they weren't there.
 "Are you from the town we saw?"

 "Uh, yeah,"
 Sindy said hesitantly.
+"It's called Rusty Bridge,
+on account of, well, the bridge.
-"That's what Mayor Lupus is the mayor of.
+That's what Mayor Lupus is the mayor of.
 And Dockety here,
 it's like the mayor for the bots."
 Her accent made her words round and musical in Violet's ears.